yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

 ### The "__HttpOnlyHost-" prefix

+When setting a cookie using the `Set-Cookie` response header, and the cookie's name begins with a case-sensitive match for the string __HttpOnlyHost-, then the cookie MUST also:

+1. Include the Secure attribute.
+2. Include the HttpOnly attribute.
+3. Include the `Path` attribute with a value of `/`.
+4. Not include the `Domain` attribute.

-If a cookie's name begins with a case-sensitive match for the string __HttpOnlyHost-, then this indicates that **all** the following are true:
+When a `Cookie` request header is received by the server, and the cookie's name begins with a case-sensitive match for the string __HttpOnlyHost-, then this indicates that **all** the following are true:

 1. The cookie was originally created on the client using a `Set-Cookie` HTTP header sent from this server